tjvr/koel/README.md

     subscription to each dependency, and will re-compute the function when any of them change.

+    The return value of the function is used as the new value.
+Any subscribers to the computed will be notified of the change.

+    The function should not return an Observable.

     Computeds are a kind of observable: you read from them in the same way.
 You may read from one computed inside another.